behrad-malakouti/MineSweeper/README.md

 This project is MineSweeper game but there is some diffrences between my project and MineSweeper game.
 The diffrence is that in my project the Computer solve the game(It's AI(Artificial Intelligence)) but in the original MineSweeper the user solves the game.

-I have been developed the project to this level alone, because of this i want your ideas to Complete my project!
+I have been developed the project to this level alone, because of this I want your ideas to Complete my project!